Byzantines: Post-Byzantine history

+Greek scholars in the Renaissance

 The Scuola dei Greci was the cultural and religious center of the Greek community in Venice.

 Distribution of dialects descended from Byzantine Greek in 1923.
 Demotic in yellow.
 Pontic in orange.
 Cappadocian in green, with green dots indicating individual Cappadocian Greek speaking villages in 1910.

-Forming the majority of the Byzantine Empire proper at the height of its power, the Byzantine Greeks gradually came under the dominance of foreign powers with the decline of the Empire during the Middle Ages.
-The majority of Byzantine Greeks lived in the Ionian islands, the southern Balkans, and Aegean islands, Crete and Asia Minor.
+Forming the majority of the Byzantine Empire proper at the height of its power, the Byzantines gradually came under the dominance of foreign powers with the decline of the Empire during the Middle Ages.
+The majority of Byzantines lived in the Ionian islands, the southern Balkans, and Aegean islands, Crete, Cyprus and Asia Minor.
 Following the end of the Byzantine Empire in 1453, there were many migration waves of Byzantine Greek scholars and emigres to the west, which is considered by many scholars key to the revival of Greek studies that led to the development of the Renaissance humanism and science.
 These emigres brought to Western Europe the relatively well-preserved remnants and accumulated knowledge of their own (Greek) civilization, which had mostly not survived the Early Middle Ages in the West.
 By 1500, the Greek community of Venice numbered about 5,000 members.
 The community was very active in Venice with the notable members such as Anna Notaras (the daughter of Loukas Notaras, the last megas doux of the Byzantine Empire), Thomas Flanginis (the founder of the Flanginian School) and many others.
 Additionally, the community founded the confraternity Scuola dei Greci in 1493.
 The Venetians also ruled Crete, the Ionian Islands and scattered islands and port cities of the former empire, the populations of which were augmented by refugees from other Byzantine provinces who preferred Venetian to Ottoman governance.
 Crete was especially notable for the Cretan School of icon-painting, where El Greco came from and which after 1453 became the most important in the Greek world.